Cool Zones Information

 Starting Tuesday, June 15, 2021, the following Cool Zones locations will be open to the public.

 Cool Zones Fan Program

-To help these community members beat the heat, the County of San Diego, in partnership with SDG&E, provides free electric fans to those who are living on limited incomes.
+The County of San Diego, in partnership with SDG&E, provides free electric fans to those who are living on limited incomes.
 To be eligible, a resident must not have access to an air conditioned space at their home or apartment building.
 To learn more about the fan program or to request a fan, call Aging & Independence Services at (800) 339-4661.